luvies/deno_decor_test/README.md

 # Deno Decorator Test Framework

-This module allows tests to be defined using a class instead of a pure function call.
-This allows tests to be written together logically, and allows some extra features, such as setup and teardown.
+This module allows tests to be defined using a class instead of a pure function call, allowing tests to be written together logically, and enables some extra features, such as setup and teardown.

-This test framework is based entire on Deno's built-in test features, and as such, will work directly and without issue, only requiring a custom tsconfig to allow decorators..
+This test framework is based entirely on Deno's built-in test features, and as such, will work directly and without issue, only requiring a custom tsconfig to allow decorators.

 An example test suite could look like the following: